SEO Friendly Shopping Carts

 Many Shopping Carts appear to have multiple payment options.
 This is possible using one Payment Gateway rather than trying to configure multiple external systems.

-Although you can offer multiple payment options handled by different external systems eg PayPal and Stripe you would need to monitor both if there was a transaction.
+Although you can offer multiple payment options handled by different external systems eg PayPal and Stripe, you would need to monitor both if there was a transaction.
+Complex systems relying on external connections can cause problems.

 Advantages of a full-stack web developer